HaizorWill/SSH-keygen-ansible/README.md

 # SSH-keygen-ansible
-Dumb SSH keygen for bulk operations for ansible
+Dumb SSH keygen for bulk operations in ansible